ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span style="color: orange;">Cluster unavailable</span>

+**Update**: Further investigation of the failed resynchronization this morning indicated that the resynchronization did indeed keep running while it stopped producing any output and the underlying BeeGFS service was unresponsive.
+Because of this, we decided to not restart the resynchronization, but instead let it continue.
+By not restarting, Wynton remains inaccessible.
+Our first objective is to not jeopardize the cluster, the second objective is to bring the system back online.
+<br><span class="timestamp">January 21, 15:15 PT</span>

 **Update**: The cluster is unavailable again.
 The past resynchronization of the problematic BeeGFS metadata server failed again, which triggers the problem.
 We are communicating with the